broxus/everscale-jrpc/README.md

   </details>

-### `getContractState` - retrieves the current state of a contract stored at a
+### `getContractState`

-specific address in the Everscale blockchain.
+This method is used to retrieve the state of a contract at a specific address in the Everscale blockchain.
 The method takes a single parameter, the contract address, and returns information about the contract's account, timings, and last transaction ID.

-To call the getContractState method using JSON-RPC, you will need to send a request to the server in the following format:
+To call the `getContractState` method using JSON-RPC, you will need to send a request to the server in the following format:

 ```